pay-rails/pay/README.md

 Pay is a payments engine for Ruby on Rails 4.2 and higher.

+**Note:* If you're updating to the latest version of Pay, check the CHANGELOG for any require migrations or changes needed to use the latest version.

 **Current Payment Providers**

 - Stripe ([supports SCA](https://stripe.com/docs/strong-customer-authentication), API version [2019-03-14](https://stripe.com/docs/upgrades#2019-03-14) or higher required)